onecloudemoji/onecloudemoji.github.io/_posts/2023-09-16-graphql-dos.md

 Tada, once again we have proven we can degrade the server with a single request.

-time for your example, this was used to abuse a wordpress graphql implementation, also in april 21. sending through 10k duplicate fields in 100 chained queries was found to be enough to take most offline. ***find cve***
+time for your example, this was used to abuse a wordpress graphql implementation, also in april 21. sending through 10k duplicate fields in 100 chained queries was found to be enough to take most offline.
+[EDB link to script](https://www.exploit-db.com/exploits/49807)

 This is the last example, and it is a little funny.
 Before we get into it is important to know that the systemUpdate function on DVGA is designed to run for a random amount of time.
 So you may find your response times dont quite line up with mine, like at all.
 But if you do the experiments youll find that this vector DOES work.

 Rather than batching queries, we can stack queries using aliases.

-Remember, when run individually update will take a random amount of time (but never an EXCESSIE amount of time.
+Remember, when run individually update will take a random amount of time (but never an EXCESSIVE amount of time).

 30 sec for it on its own,
 ![stack1](/assets/images/graphql/stack1.png)